hombit/freddi/Readme.md

 Basic binary and disk parameter:
   -a [ --alpha ] arg               Alpha parameter of Shakura-Sunyaev model --alphacold arg                  Alpha parameter of cold disk, currently it
-                                   is used only for Sigma_minus, see
+                                   is used only for the critical maximum value of the surface density of the cold disk Sigma_minus (Lasota et al., 2008, A&A 486,
+                                   523) and the cooling front velocity (Ludwig et al., 1994, A&A 290, 473), see
                                    --Qirr2Qvishot.
-Default is --alpha values
+Default value is --alpha
                                    divided by ten
   -M [ --Mx ] arg                  Mass of the central object, in the units of
                                    solar masses